-- "Proposal No. 1-Election of Directors"; FOR the election of each of the named nominees as a director of the Company; - "Proposal No. 2-Ratification of Selection of Independent Public Accountants"; FOR the ratification of the selection of Deloitte & Touche LLP as the Company's independent public accountants for the current fiscal year ending January 3, 2009; - "Proposal No. 3-Approval of an amendment to the 2007 Stock Incentive Plan"; FOR approval of the amendment to the 2007 Stock Incentive Plan: - "Proposal No. 4-Approval of an amendment to the Executive Officer Incentive Plan"; FOR approval of an amendment to the Executive Officer Incentive Plan;
+- "Proposal No. 1-Election of Directors"; FOR the election of each of the named nominees as a director of the Company; - "Proposal No. 2-Ratification of Selection of Independent Public Accountants"; FOR the ratification of the selection of Deloitte & Touche LLP as the Company's independent public accountants for the current fiscal year ending January 2, 2010; - "Proposal No. 3-Approval of performance goals under the 2007 Stock Incentive Plan"; FOR approval of performance goals under the 2007 Stock Incentive Plan: and - "Proposal No. 4-Approval of an amendment to the 2007 Stock Incentive Plan"; FOR approval the amendment to the 2007 Stock Incentive Plan.